Maximal parahoric arithmetic transfers, resolutions and modularity: Introduction

 \subsection{Modularity by modification and geometry of Shimura varieties}

-We introduce a modification method to reduce the conjectured modularity of arithmetic theta series on the integral model to the modularity over the generic fiber (known by \cite{Liu-thesis}) and over the basic locus (proved in \S \ref{section:Lmod}).
-The method relies on the complex and mod $p$ geometry of Shimura varieties.
-The modularity over basic locus is related via basic uniformization to some local modularity results on relevant Rapoport--Zink spaces in \S \ref{section: local modularity}.
-The related results on mod $p$ geometry of Shimura varities may be of independent interest.
+We introduce a modification method to reduce the conjectured modularity of arithmetic theta series on integral models to the modularity over the generic fiber (known by the work of Liu \cite{Liu-thesis}) and over the basic locus (proved in \S \ref{section:Lmod}).
+The method relies on the complex and mod $p$ geometry of Shimura varieties, and may apply to more general levels.